What a Revenue Team Looks Like When Truth Is Infrastructure

 Is truth infrastructure realistic for mid-market companies?

 Yes.
 Truth infrastructure doesn’t require an enterprise-scale implementation.
-A mid-market company with 20-50 reps and 3-5 AI tools can implement a governed knowledge graph for its core commercial claims - pricing, capabilities, competitive positioning, customer evidence - and see measurable impact within 60-90 days.
-The key is starting with the highest-velocity claims (those that change most frequently and appear in the most downstream systems).
+A mid-market company can implement a governed knowledge graph for core commercial claims (pricing, capabilities, and customer evidence).
+The impact is visible within 90 days.

-A Truth Deficit score measures the percentage of active commercial claims that are above the confidence threshold - meaning they have been verified within their required verification window and are sourced from current evidence.
+A truth deficit score measures the percentage of active commercial claims that are above the confidence threshold, meaning they have been verified within their window and are sourced from evidence.
 A score of 94 means 94% of claims are verified and current; 6% need re-verification.
-It is the first metric that makes Commercial Truth measurable at the organizational level.
+It is the first metric that makes commercial truth measurable at the organizational level.